mikeferguson/ndt_2d/README.md

  * ``global_search_limit``: The maximum number of scans to be considered for global loop closure against a new scan.

- * ``laser_max_beams``: Maximum number of laser beams to use during scan matching.
-This mirrors the parameter of the same name in AMCL.

  * ``minimum_travel_distance``: Minimum linear travel distance before localization update is applied.
 Applies to both particle filter and scan matching based localization.
 Units: meters.